 - Sikhism: The Guru Granth Sahib and the Dasam Granth Sahib

-So how are we going to decide which is the ONE–if there is one–to plunge into for answers?
+So, how are we going to decide which is the ONE Sacred Book—if there is one—to plunge into for answers?

-I originally thought I’d do a ‘comparative’ revealing what various sacred books said about the same subject like: soul, death, war, salvation, heaven …’ I ended up deciding against this because it would be my interpretation of what these books revealed about these subjects.
+I initially thought I’d do a comparative revealing what various sacred books said about the same subject like soul, death, war, salvation, heaven …’ I ended up deciding against this because it would be my interpretation of what these books revealed about these subjects.
 Another aspect is that there are so many conflicting approaches to the same texts that it’s impossible to be impartial.
 I’m not an expert on religions and certainly not on comparative religion.
-If this approach interests you, you can dive into some major concepts from this base.
+If this approach interests you, you can dive into some significant concepts from this base.

 Identifying the Sacred Book

-Well, if you had a group of 100 people, how would you identify which one is the person you’re looking for?
+Well, if you had a group of 100 people, how would you determine which one is the person you’re trying to find?

 You’d be looking for evidence, proof, you’d be looking for identifying signs.
-For instance if you know the person you’re looking for is male you’re down to 50 people, has brown eyes … then you’ve eliminated another 20 people.
-If the person is between 1.60m and 1.70m you’re down to 10 people.
-And so forth: moustache, blond, teeth, DNA–until you’ve identified the ‘one and only’.
+For instance, if you know the person you’re looking for is male, you’re down to 50 people, has brown eyes, then you’ve eliminated another 20 people.
+If the person is between 1.60m and 1.70m, you’re down to 10 people.
+And so forth: mustache, blond, teeth, DNA—until you’ve identified the one and only.

-In other words, knowing identifying signs and using elimination–you can reduce the group of people to that unique person and then even verify your findings by all sorts of other tests and identifying signs.By knowing identifying signs and using elimination, you can reduce the group of people to that… Click To Tweet
+In other words, knowing identifying signs and using elimination–you can reduce the group of people to that unique person and then even verify your findings by all sorts of other tests and identifying signs.By knowing identifying signs and using elimination, you can reduce the group of people to that unique person Click To Tweet

 To get right to the point.
-That’s the basic reason I wrote Inventory of the Universe and Audit of the Universe–because they contain the identifying signs.
-Every single question asked in those books that is a ‘why’ question needs an answer … and the sacred book that answers ALL of those ‘why’ questions with COHERENT WORDS in a SYSTEMATIC WAY is the ONE that we want to use.
+That’s the fundamental reason I wrote Inventory of the Universe and Audit of the Universe–because they contain the identifying signs.
+Every single query asked in those books that is a why question needs an answer and the sacred text that answers ALL of those why queries with COHERENT WORDS in a SYSTEMATIC WAY is the ONE that we want to use.

-We can actually kill two birds with one stone, (not sure that’s an appropriate analogy).
-Firstly we will receive understanding as to what’s happening here on Earth probably with instructions as to how we can have more peace and prosperity.
-Secondly, if a book can provide us with such information it will tell us something about the nature of the author.
-After all, if you read a ‘how to’ book and it helps you do what it sets out to do, not only will you have a solution to your problem but you’ll have a great respect for the author of this valuable information.
+We can kill two birds with one stone (not sure that’s an appropriate analogy).
+Firstly we will receive understanding as to what’s happening here on Earth, probably with instructions as to how we can have more peace and prosperity.
+Secondly, if a book can provide us with such information, it will tell us something about the nature of the author.
+After all, if you read a how-to book and it helps you do what it sets out to do, not only will you have a solution to your problem, but you’ll have great respect for the author of this valuable information.

-- The 21st century is marked by a lot of ‘mystery’–in films, literature, TV and real-life.
-Those involved in probing and investigating such mysteries are continually searching for the ‘motivation’ of people.
-Why did such and such do this?
+- A lot of mystery marks the 21st century—in films, literature, TV and real-life.
+Those involved in probing and investigating such mysteries are continually searching for the motivation of people.
+Why did such-and-such do this?
 Act this way?
 What were they thinking?
 What’s behind such behavior?
-If and when a confession takes place inevitably that motivation is stated: I did it because …This is the ‘why.’This is the ultimate ‘evidence.’
-This represents the invisible facts.
-This is the real motivation behind the visible evidence.
+Answers range from: I did it because such-and-such, this is why, this is the ultimate evidence, this represents the invisible facts, this is the real motivation behind the visible evidence.